StanfordBioinformatics/mvp_aaa_codelabs/README.md

 # mvp_aaa_codelabs
 This codelab goes over the procedures used to prepare and analyze a pilot set of genomes from the Million Veterans Program on Google Cloud.
+The goal of this project is to develop a robust, scalable solution for performing large-scale genomic analysis.
+We have taken analyses that are traditionally performed on an HPC and implemented them on Google Cloud so that they run on distributed file systems.
+The result is a set of tools that run exceptionally fast when compared to standard genomic analysis tools and can be scaled to a large number of genomes.

 ### Part 1: [BigQuery Setup](./BigQuery-Setup.md)
 This part of the codelab goes over the necessary steps to create tables in BigQuery with genomic information.